 - How to apply for British citizenship as an EU citizen

-There is also a further information section at the end of the guide with links to useful websites and web pages for EU/EFTA citizens moving to the UK.
+There is also a further information section at the end of the guide with resources for EU/EFTA citizens moving to the UK.

 The UK is currently an EU member state.
 This means that citizens of all 28 EU member states plus those of European Free Trade Association (EFTA) nations (Iceland, Norway, Switzerland, Liechtenstein) can travel to the UK and enter without a visa with the intention to live, and have a right to work in the UK.
 This is a fundamental principle of the EU Treaty on Freedom of Movement enshrined in Article 45.
 EU/EFTA citizens moving to the UK will not be subject to any restrictions providing they don’t have any outstanding criminal convictions.

 The UK opted out of the Schengen Agreement and is not one of the 26 Schengen Area countries, meaning that it retains its own border controls and EU/EFTA citizens moving to the UK will need to present a valid passport upon entry.
-However, there are no requirements for EU/EFTA citizens moving to the UK to register their stay with UK immigration authorities upon arrival.
+However, there are no requirements for EU/EFTA citizens moving to the UK to register their stay with UK immigration authorities.
 They will not need a UK residence card.

 Following the Brexit vote in 2016, the UK is due to leave the European Union in 2019.
-According to the current timetable, Article 50 will be triggered by the end of March 2017 which means that the UK will cease to be a member state by the end of March 2019.
+According to the current timetable, Article 50 will be triggered by the end of March 2017.
+This means that the UK will cease to be a member state by the end of March 2019.